 How Do You Do It?

-Uncooked sesame oil, coconut oil and the spice turmeric are traditionally combined for the most reliable benefits.
+Uncooked sesame oil, coconut oil and turmeric are traditionally combined for the most reliable benefits.
 Take about 1 tablespoon of this oil mixture and swish or gargle in the mouth for about 10 minutes a day.
 It is perhaps best to do this in the shower while you are washing your hair or singing the blues!
 Oops – singing and swishing don’t mix well – you’ll find out why.
 Give it a try!